slightlyskepticalpotat/actually-uwu/README.md

 # ActuallyUWU: Useful Weather Utility

 ## Usage
 You can check out our hosted instance at [https://actuallyuwu.com](https://actuallyuwu.com).
+Or host your own with the instructions below.

 ## Installation
 ```bash